-The two additional tick-borne that the National Reference Laboratory tests for in the UK are Anaplasma and Q-Fever.
-Other tick-borne infections may not be tested for unless you specifically state that you have travelled abroad to place where they are known to be a risk.
+The two additional tick-borne infections, that the National Reference Laboratory tests for in the UK, are Anaplasma and Q-Fever.
+Other tick-borne infections are unlikely to be tested for, unless you specifically state that you have travelled abroad to a place where they are known to be a risk.

-There is very little published research on any of these infections, and there are no NICE treatment guidelines on them.
+There are no NICE treatment guidelines on these infections.
+There is very little published research on the symptoms, diagnosis or treatment of most of the co-infections that worry some Lyme disease patients, despite the abundant details that you may read on some websites.
 Other tick borne infections are extremely rare in the UK.
 For more information visit our page on other tick-borne infections.

 Chronic Lyme Disease

 I caught Lyme disease and was treated for it some years ago, but I have been ill with various symptoms ever since.
 The doctor thinks I have chronic fatigue or fibromyalgia and depression.
 How can I convince my doctor I still have Lyme disease?